 In lieu of flowers, Mr. Kellam's family requests that you continue his legacy of philanthropy with a contribution to the Onley United Methodist Church, P.O.
 Box 98, Onley, VA 23418, Camp Occohannock on the Bay, 9403 Camp Lane, Belle Haven, VA 23306, Central Shore Lions Club, c/o Ben Kidd, 2 Ashton Street, Onancock, VA 23417, or to the charity of one's choice.

 Memory tributes may be shared with the family at www.williamsfuneralhomes.com.

 Arrangements by the Williams-Onancock Funeral Home.

-To send flowers to John Willis Kellam's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John Willis Kellam, please visit our floral store.

 Onley United Methodist Church

 9403 Camp Lane, Belle Haven VA 23306